DidactHQ/didact-docs/docs/quickstart/write-a-flow.md

 #### Context

 Similar to `ConfigureAsync` above, `ExecuteAsync` also takes an injected context, this context of the type `IFlowExecutionContext`.
-This context object exposes many useful utilities that you may need in your flow, such as a database flowrun logger, a flowrun cancellation logger, and more.
+This context object exposes many useful utilities that you may need in your flow, such as a database flowrun logger, a flowrun cancellation token, and more.

 Let's use the database flowrun logger from the injected context and simulate work being done: